 When you hear the term ”Trinidad” in relation to chili peppers, a world of super-hots come to mind: the super-fiery Trinidad moruga scorpion or one of its Caribbean relatives like the extra-hot habanero or Scotch bonnet.
 But in the case of the Trinidad Perfume, while the pepper carries a similar “gonna burn you up” look, its heat is far from it – it’s more akin to a bell pepper in fieriness than a scorpion pepper.
 Yet the Trinidad Perfume still carries that delicious fruitiness those super-hots are known for, making this chili a perfect low-heat option for tropical salsas and hot sauces.

-How hot are Trinidad Perfume peppers?banana pepper in terms of overall spiciness.
+Among mild chilies, the Trinidad Perfume comes in among the mildest on the block.
+Ranging from 0 to 500 Scoville heat units (SHU), it falls in-line with the very eatable banana pepper in terms of overall spiciness.
 Trinidad Perfume peppers will be at least five times milder than a jalapeño pepper, with the possibility of caring no perceptible heat at all.
 Anyone in the family can enjoy this chili.

 What do these chilies look like?